pacwrap/pacwrap/README.md

 <img align="left" src="./assets/logo.svg">

 A package management front-end which utilises libalpm to facilitate the creation of unprivileged, userspace containers with parallelised, filesystem-agnostic deduplication.
-Sandboxing of unprivileged namespace containers is provided via bubblewrap to execute package transactions and launch applications inside of these containers.
+These containers are constructed via bubblewrap to execute package transactions and launch applications.

 This application is designed to allow for the creation and execution of secure, replicable containerised environments for general-purpose use.
 CLI and GUI applications are all supported*.
 Once a container environment is configured, it can be re-established or replicated on any system.